airinnlionhart/apicodeassignment/README.md

 to run the project locally download the project or clone the project, activate venv with source /venv/bin/activate. or create your own venv and pip install -r requirements.txt and run flask run in the terminal inside the directory apicodeassignment

 The assumption is that the data givens is in the formats below for applicants and questions even though it not Json best pratices it was the format that was shown.
-Questions is a list with correct json format [{"Id":id, "Question":"string","Answer":"string"}] Applicants is a list of json data with the format [{"Name":"string", Questions:[{"Id":id, "Answer":'string'}]
+Questions is a list with correct json format [{"Id":"id", "Question":"string","Answer":"string"}] Applicants is a list of json data with the format [{"Name":"string", Questions:[{"Id":"id", "Answer":"string"}]

 Ways to import data
 import the questions: